Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Wonderus
 - Attunement

 **Spellpainter**: Artistry is taxing and come at a cost.
-When casting a spell you can foul it with a hitt dice in addition to the normal mana cost.
+When casting a spell you can fuel it with a hitt dice in addition to the normal mana cost.
 When you do so you can add one of the following effects to the spell: Disaster, Serenity, Torment.

 **Disaster**: Roll the hitt dice and add the total to one of the spells damage rolls.